current Maryland license plate

 Introduction

 Please note that, although a good number of the plates shown on this page are from my personal collection, I've shown plates from a variety of sources.
 Several plates shown belong to other collectors; some of these I photographed and some were photographed by their owners.
 The plates shown with bolts attaching them to vehicles are photographs of plates in actual use.
-Primarily, these are photos I've taken; some may have been photographed by others.
+Primarily, these are photos I've taken; some have also been photographed by others.
 Any photograph that I didn't take, and any plate that isn't from my collection, is indicated with appropriate credits.
 All photographs taken by others are used with permission.
 Oh, and if you're wondering what that arc of light is on some of the candid shots, it's just a reflection from my camera.
 I get this when I have to shoot towards the sun due to the position of the vehicle.
 (Remember when cameras were black and didn't reflect light?)

 I sincerely hope that you find this information useful.
 If you find an error or have additional information, or can provide a plate, or a photo of a plate that is not shown, please send me an e-mail.
 There's a link to my e-mail address at the bottom of every page.